bec-archer/SR80-Manuals/user-manual.md

 The first photo on an item is the **hero image** — the large square photo that appears at the top of the item card and on the job board.
 If you want a different photo to be the hero, you can promote it with a long-press.

-**Press and hold** on any thumbnail in the strip below the hero photo.
+**Press and hold** on any thumbnail in the grid below the hero photo.
 A menu appears with **Make Hero Image** (and Delete Photo below it).
 Tap **Make Hero Image** and the selected photo immediately becomes the new hero — the big square at the top.
-The previous hero moves down into the thumbnail strip.
+The previous hero moves down into the thumbnail grid.

 This works on both Front Counter and Tech Station, on any item with two or more photos.
-There's no confirmation dialog — it happens instantly and you can always switch it back by long-pressing the old hero in the thumbnail strip.
+There's no confirmation dialog — it happens instantly and you can always switch it back by long-pressing the old hero in the thumbnail grid.

+#### Viewing Photos Full-Screen

+Tap any photo — the hero image or any thumbnail — to open it full-screen.
+If the item has multiple photos, **swipe left and right** to flip through all of them without closing and reopening.
+A small counter at the bottom (e.g., "3 / 7") shows which photo you're on.
+Items with only one photo won't show the counter or respond to horizontal swipes.

+To close, **tap anywhere** on the photo, tap the **X** button in the top-left corner, or **drag down** on the photo.
+The drag-to-close gesture only responds to mostly-vertical drags — horizontal swipes go to the next/previous photo instead.

 #### Marking Up Photos

 This is the feature that replaces Apple Notes markup.
 Tap any photo thumbnail to open it full-screen, then tap the **Markup** button (pencil icon) in the top-right corner.
 This opens the Apple PencilKit editor with the full native toolbar — pens, markers, pencils, erasers, ruler, and the complete color palette.

+If you've swiped to a specific photo, Markup opens on **that** photo — not the first one.
+Save applies to whichever photo you're looking at.

 Draw directly on the photo to circle damage, write prices, add arrows, or annotate anything worth calling out.
 When you're done, tap **Save**.
 The marked-up version becomes what everyone sees on the job — on cards, in the detail view, everywhere.